act-rules/act-rules.github.io/pages/design/test-cases.md

 ACT rules use definitions to avoid duplication, and to "hide" away the details.
 Definitions such as "semantic role", "visible" and "accessible name" are used in many rules, and are fundamental building blocks of ACT.
 To avoid having a lot of similar test cases in every rule that uses a particular definition, it is best to keep definition testing to a minimum.

-As an example, the "X has non-empty accessible name" rules all have test cases that check for the different ways that element can have an accessible name.
+As an example, the "X has non-empty accessible name" rules all have test cases that check for the different ways that an element can have an accessible name.
 For `img`, that is `alt`, `title`, and `aria-label(ledby)` attributes.
 That creates sufficient coverage to ensure the basics are understood.
 But those rules do not go into the details of ensuring accessible name computation is done right.
 Whether an implementor considers `aria-owns` in the accessible name computation is not relevant for "non-empty accessible name" rules.

 That is not to say edge cases in definitions should never have test cases.
 If there are **real-world examples** of a particular edge case affecting the outcome of a rule, test cases should be added to the rule to cover that edge case.